mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Sanches orbits the gas giant once every 48.3 hours, giving it with a reasonably standard day-to-night cycle when light from Khaslar is not obscured by Eniiluim itself.
-Sanches’ proximity to Eniiluim and its other Sanches
+Sanches' proximity to Eniiluim and its other Sanches

 moons give the world complex tidal effects.
 Sanches is a cold world but not terribly so, except when in the shadow of Eniiluim.
-Its inhabitants can spend time outdoors with only a light covering during its ‘summer’, which occurs every few weeks because of Eniiluim’s rapid orbit around Khaslar.
+Its inhabitants can spend time outdoors with only a light covering during its 'summer', which occurs every few weeks because of Eniiluim's rapid orbit around Khaslar.
 Sanches is the beneficiary of extensive terraforming that occurred during the brief reign of the Rule of Man.
-The world’s atmosphere was thickened and its hydrosphere enhanced by bombarding it with icy planetoids and cometary bodies in what were then desolate regions of the planet.
+The world's atmosphere was thickened and its hydrosphere enhanced by bombarding it with icy planetoids and cometary bodies in what were then desolate regions of the planet.